 1 // Ideal Temperature for your Aircon

-If you’re wondering what the ideal eco-friendly air conditioner temperature is, Energy Star recommends running your air conditioner at no lower than 78 degrees F to maximize your home’s energy efficiency (and better manage cooling costs).
+If you’re wondering what the best AC temperature for energy saving is, Energy Star recommends running your air conditioner at no lower than 78 degrees F to maximize your home’s energy efficiency (and better manage cooling costs).

 2 / Turn It Off!

 During cooler parts of the day, turn the AC off and open your windows.
 This gives much needed air circulation, and allows fresh air inside.

 3 // Keep the room free of excess heat

 Turn off any unnecessary heat-producing appliances, which only serve to increase your AC’s workload.

 Install energy efficient ceiling fans.
 They will improve air circulation and help the AC use less energy.
 Remember to set your fan to run counterclockwise.